valohai/docs/source/core-concepts.rst

   launched or you'll have to wait for another execution (either your own or someone else's) to finish
 * **started**: The execution is currently running on an instance.
 You should see real-time logs and metadata through the web interface.
-* **error**: One of the execution commands failed; check the logs for more information.
+* **error**: The last of the execution commands failed; check the logs for more information.
-* **stopped**: An user manually cancelled the execution through the web interface or command line client
+* **stopping**: An user manually cancelled the execution through the web interface or command line client
+* **stopped**: The execution has been successfully stopped by the platform
 * **complete**: The execution was ran successfully and its results are available through the web interface and command line client.